Specialties & Services

 TeleGeriatrics provide specialist outpatient care via video consultation, allowing assessment to be done in the patient's own living environment without the need to travel to hospital.

-This service is available for elderly patients who are already on our follow up if there is a family caregiver who is able to support and patient does not require investigations or treatment that can only be delivered at the hospital.
+This service is available for older patients who are already on our follow up if there is a family caregiver who is able to support and patient does not require investigations or treatment that can only be delivered at the hospital.
 Blood tests can be arranged at home and medications will be delivered after the consultation.

 For patients who reside in nursing homes, integrated care is achieved by providing assessment and diagnosis of patients in the nursing home with their care staff.
-Trained nurses in the nursing home act as the hands of the doctors by performing simple clinical examination on patients, and reporting their findings to the doctor in KTPH.
+Trained nurses in the nursing home act as the hands of the doctors by performing simple clinical examination on patients and reporting their findings to the doctor in KTPH.
 Doctors are then able to advise on clinical management without being physically present at the nursing homes.

 Patient Education